logo

 1. Send requests directly from the input field by typing the bot's @handle and a query.
 This allows sending content from inline bots directly into any chat, group, or channel within the nandbox apps.

 Messages, commands, and requests sent by users are passed to the software running on your servers, where Bot is hosted.
 Our intermediary server handles all encryption and communication with the nandbox bot for you.
 You communicate with this server via a WebSocket interface that offers a simplified version of the nandbox bot.
+You can also connect the bot to your backend system through the API key.

 Image without caption

-Click ‘Add New API’.
+Click ‘Add New API.’

 Image without caption